luishocke/project-starter-gatsby/README.md

 [![dependencies Status](https://david-dm.org/lhoc/project-starter/status.svg)](https://david-dm.org/lhoc/project-starter)

-This is the source code of my personal project starter.
+This is the source code of my personal project starter for gatsby projects.

 🛠 Built with: